X

 Growing strawberries in Arizona is possible, but they’re not as easy here as they are in cooler climates.
 Strawberries need plenty of winter and spring sun to produce sweet fruit, but once the low desert heat arrives, they need protection from intense afternoon sun and drying soil.

-The best results come from planting at the right time, improving the soil, keeping moisture consistent, and choosing a microclimate that gives them morning sun and afternoon shade.
-This guide walks you through how to grow strawberries in the garden, with extra guidance for low-desert Arizona and other hot climates.
+The best results come from planting at the right time, improving the soil, maintaining consistent moisture, and choosing a microclimate that provides morning sun and afternoon shade.
+This guide walks you through growing strawberries in the garden, with extra guidance for low-desert Arizona and other hot climates.

 Fresh strawberries in a metal colander, viewed from above, with green leaves still attached.